-To ensure comparability in the estimation of firm-specific effects, we focus on the period 2003-2024, when the coverage of TRACE becomes comprehensive.
-The earlier years used in \citet*{ma_nonfinancial_2019}, particularly the pre-2000 period, are highly unbalanced - especially for bond-level variables - and exhibit systematic patterns of missingness related to limited TRACE reporting and incomplete data integration across sources.
-We define an observation as missing if at least one of the key or control variables is unavailable for a given firm–quarter.
-Consequently, we restrict the sample to the period 2003Q1–2024Q4 and construct a high-coverage panel comprising 212 non-financial firms observed over 88 quarters.
-Firms are retained in the sample as long as they have at least 44 quarters of observed data.
+To ensure comparability in the estimation of firm-specific effects, we focus on the period 2003-2024, during which TRACE coverage becomes comprehensive.
+The earlier years used in \citet*{ma_nonfinancial_2019}, particularly the pre-2000 period, are highly unbalanced––especially for bond-level variables––and exhibit systematic patterns of missingness related to limited TRACE reporting and incomplete data integration across sources.
+We define an observation as missing if at least one of the key or control variables is unavailable for a given firm–quarter in the panel.
+Consequently, we restrict the sample to the period 2003Q1–2024Q4 and construct a high-coverage panel comprising 212 nonfinancial firms observed over 88 quarters in total.
+Firms are retained in the sample as long as they have at least 44 quarters of observed data over the sampled period.

 Figure \ref{fig:missing_pattern} visualizes the distribution of missing observations across firms and quarters in the final sample.
 Large blocks of missing observations near the sample edges primarily correspond to firms entering the panel mid-period or exiting early, while the few short gaps observed in the middle of the sample likely reflect random reporting noise rather than systematic non-coverage.
 Accordingly, we proceed under the assumption that the data are missing at random (MAR) in our empirical application.\footnote{Missing observations are common in empirical corporate‐finance and asset‐pricing panels.
 The objective of this paper is to achieve consistent estimation in high-coverage panels rather than to model systematic missingness.
 For broader treatments of structured or non‐MAR missingness in financial panels, see \citet*{freyberger_missing_2025}, \citet*{cahan_factor-based_2023}, and \citet*{bryzgalova_missing_2022}.
 Extending the proposed framework to accommodate such forms of missingness is a promising direction for future research.}